dcf21/ephemeris-compute-de430/README.md

-# ephemerisCompute
+# ephemerisCompute (DE405 version)

 `ephemerisCompute` is a command-line tool for producing tables of the positions of solar system objects over time.

-For the Sun, Moon and planets, it extracts positions from the publicly available NASA DE405 ephemeris, which covers the time period 1600 to 2200 AD, typically with an accuracy of a few km.
+For the Sun, Moon and planets, it extracts positions from the publicly available NASA DE405 ephemeris (published 1997), which covers the time period 1600 to 2200 AD, typically with an accuracy of a few km.
 Outside of this time range, it solves Kepler's equation for the position of an object in an elliptical orbit, yielding results of much lower accuracy.

 For asteroids, it solves Kepler's equation using orbital elements downloaded from Ted Bowell's `astorb.dat` catalogue.